Axlope/Axlope/README.md

 <h1 align="left">Oğuzhan Köse</h1>
 <p align="left">

 I am Oğuzhan Köse, I graduated from Üsküdar University Computer Engineering (English) department in 2022.
-I am currently working on Game Development.
-Recently, I have been following various courses and projects from foreign sources and then developing games on my own using Unity and C#.
-I want to work in the field of Game Development.
-I like learning new things by myself, spending time in front of the computer, doing research and playing computer games.
+I like to learn new things on my own, I like to do research on subjects that interest me.
+I like to learn things by myself and spend time on the computer.
+I worked in game development and frontend development.
+I follow various courses and projects from foreign sources.
+I am not currently working for any company.
 ##
 <h3 align="left">Languages and Tools:</h3>
 <p align="left">